The White Guard (TV series): Plot

 The film tells about the arduous years of the Russian Civil War and portrays the fate of the Turbin family, which falls into a cycle of sad events of the winter of 1918-1919 in Kiev.

 The historical background of the film is the fall from power of Ukrainian Hetman Skoropadsky, the capture of Kiev by Ukrainian People's Republic troops, and their subsequent flight under the blows of the Red Army.

-The protagonist Alexei Turbin is a military physician and has seen and experienced a lot during the three years of the First World War.
+The protagonist, Alexei Turbin is a military physician and has seen and experienced a lot during the three years of the First World War.
 Like tens of thousands of other Russian officers after the Russian Revolution, he finds himself in a situation of complete uncertainty in both political and private life.
 Many of them go to the service of Hetman Skoropadsky and his moderate regime under the German protectorate since they consider it a lesser evil to the Red Terror that has been noted in Kiev against the officers and the intelligentsia by the Bolsheviks.
-However, Germany loses the war, Skoropadsky flees with the Germans, and a few Russian officers and junker (cadets) remain the only force that can stand in the way of Symon Petliura's followers from coming to Kiev.
+However, Germany loses the war, Skoropadsky flees with the Germans, and a few Russian officers and junkers (cadets) remain the only force that can stand in the way of Symon Petliura's followers from coming to Kiev.